Dell XPS 13 9380 (2019) full review

-This year’s XPS will feature your choice of a 13.3in UltraSharp 4K Ultra HD (3840x2160) InfinityEdge touch display.
-There's also lower resolution Full HD (1920 x 1080) InfinityEdge touch or non-touch display.
+This year’s XPS will feature your choice of a 13.3in UltraSharp 4K Ultra HD (3840x2160) InfinityEdge touch display or a lower resolution Full HD (1920 x 1080) InfinityEdge touch or non-touch display.

 The screens feature Dolby Vision with a 1500:1 contrast ratio and a 178 degree wide viewing angle.
 All of this leads to an extremely impressive viewing experience.
 The screen looks incredible, as you would expect, and the touch feature is beautifully responsive too.

 The XPS 13 2019 comes with a choice of Intel 8th-generation Whiskey Lake processors, including the i3-8145U, i5-8265U and the i7-8565U.

 The choice of memory ranges between 4-16GB of LPDDR3 Dual Channel RAM, and storage goes from 128GB all the way up to 2TB.